TelloTalk/AndroidSDKs/ChatSDK/Readme.md

-# TelloTalkSdk
+# TelloTalkSDK

-TelloTalkSdk is a solution for integrating chat messaging in your app.
+TelloTalkSDK is a solution for integrating chat messaging in your app.

 ## Prerequisites
 You must have **AccessKey** and **ProjectToken** to use this SDK in your application.

 ## Installation

+### Using Maven

 Add SDK dependency in your app build.gradle as following: